 Our beloved craft of rag rugging is fairly well known nowadays in the crafting world, and seems to be, slowly but surely, making a comeback.
 I’d even hope to make the bold claim that here at Ragged Life we’ve had a hand in making more of the public aware of, and even take up the craft.
 So, we thought it was about time we shared a bit on the background, heritage and history of rag rugs, as this is where much of the beauty lies.
 Here goes!

 If you’ve ever tried rag rugging before, you’ll know that there are two traditional methods- hooky and proddy, or as we call it loopy and shaggy.
 There’s actually a few different names for these methods, but the outcomes are the same.
 For loopy, the result is a neater, smoother finish.
 Any patterns on the fabric are shown better and pictoral designs can be made.
 Shaggy, as the name would suggest, creates a fluffy finish.
-This is most commonly used for rugs as you can imagine a lot of fabric goes into it, making the finish warm and cosy.
+This was most commonly used for historic rag rugs as the thickness of the pile made for a very warm and cosy rug.

 Whilst we adapt to modern day and the trend for recycling, up-cycling and all the -yclings, rag rug making in the past was a thrifty way to re-purpose old cloth from mostly woollen clothes.